 Security and surveillance are critical issues for any building or site, whether industrial, commercial or residential.
 Any breaches thereof can have not only serious consequences for the affected company, but for the greater community and economy as well.
 There is hardly any facility that is immune from the inherent security-related hazards and risks that are abound today.

-Autonomous robots have an increasingly important role to play in ensuring secure facilities worldwide by means of surveillance and allied security measures.
-Security robots constitute a rapidly-growing niche in the robotics industry, itself growing immensely.
+Autonomous security robots have an increasingly important role to play in ensuring secure facilities worldwide by means of surveillance and allied security measures.
+Autonomous robots constitute a rapidly-growing niche in the robotics industry, itself growing immensely.
 It is estimated that the global security robots market will reach $74.5 billion by 2028, with an impressive compound annual growth rate (CAGR) of 15.5% between 2021 and 2028.
 This growth has been greatest in the commercial sector, out-pacing the use of security robotics by even the military sector.

-Autonomous robots are a culmination of exponential advances in artificial intelligence (AI) in recent years, including those relating to machine learning (ML), computer vision (CV), sensor technologies and, of course, robotics.
+Autonomous security robots are a culmination of exponential advances in artificial intelligence (AI) in recent years, including those relating to machine learning (ML), computer vision (CV), sensor technologies and, of course, robotics.
 Their distant-sensing capabilities and multiple other attributes are proving to be a boon across the board for what they can achieve in terms of security.
 This article will provide an overview of these capabilities and attributes, as well as a reminder of the various ways in which any facility may be at risk of security breaches.

 Security Issues Today